sofiewallin/SeriesTracker-REST-API/README.md

 - To get `node_modules/` you need to run the command `npm install`.
 - The API has two scripts in `package.json`, one for production and one for development.
 Run `npm start` for production and `npm run devStart` for development.
 The later uses `nodemon`.
 The entrypoint for the API is `server.js`.
 - To connect the API to a MongoDB-database and set a secret for the JWT you need a `.env` file.
 Modify `.env.example` with your information and rename it to `.env`.
 - At the end of `server.js` you can specify your port and then use the API at: http://localhost:your-port/.
-It is set to 3000 now.
+It is currently set to 3000.
 - Right now, for the purposes of this school assignment, I don't have a registering function in my code because I didn't have time to validate that function properly.
 You would have to build such a function with `bcryptjs` if you want to register a user that can login.
 Also, if you register a user and login with that user, in `routes/authentication.js` the JWT is set with an expiration for two hours.
 I have not created separate access- and refresh tokens at this time.
 When you login, you get the token.
 Add that with a **Authorization** header that has the value of "Bearer /your-token/".